yarnpkg/zpm/README.md

 ```

 > [!NOTE]
-> You can set the `BERRY_PATH` environment variable to a pre-existing clone of the `berry` repository to avoid cloning it again.
+> You can set the `BERRY_DIR` environment variable to a pre-existing clone of the `berry` repository to avoid cloning it again.

 ## Differences in architecture